Feeling safe in your community is just as important as feeling safe inside your home.

 You can also find out what crimes were reported in your post code area and, if there is an investigation, how it is progressing.

-Neighbour Watch has plenty of tips for personal safety, home safety and community safety on its website.
+Neighbourhood Watch has plenty of tips for crime prevention on its website.

 Age Cymru produces a leaflet on anti-social behaviour and how to deal with it.